SirWillance/FoW_Suite_LIGHT/README.md

 # FoW_Suite_LIGHT

 Welcome to the **FoW Suite**, a user-friendly node suite designed for beginners and experienced users alike!
 Whether you’re just starting out or already a coding wizard, this suite has something for everyone.
 Developing this suite took me 2 month without any prior knowledge of coding or what ComfyUI is capable of.
-If u encounter any severe bugs feel free to join in on my stream and tell me
+If u encounter any severe bugs feel free to join in on my stream and tell me.
+You cals also read more about my Journey [here](https://github.com/SirWillance/FoW_Suite_LIGHT/blob/main/docs/HoW%20to%20FoW%20Suite/Development_Journey.md)
  ---   https://www.twitch.tv/sirwillance   ---

 ## Table of Contents